-Note: If the switch on the Control board is switched off (disabled audio) then this option will be disabled.
+• If the switch on the rear panel is switched off (disabled audio) then this option will be disabled.

 Select and set an internal microphone input gain from the drop-down list.
+Internal microphone input gain: It is necessary to find the optimum gain that transmits the best audio for listening.

 External microphone input: Set the microphone input gain at either 0dB or 20dB.

 Note: The higher the decibel number, the louder the sound.